By Joanna Rodriguez, Contributing Writer

 3. Get Outside Regularly

 When I don’t get outside all day, I tend to get short-tempered and more easily frustrated.
 Something about the freedom of the great outdoors, even for a few minutes a day, brings things into perspective and helps prevent meltdowns.
 And of course, giving your kids a little while to run free each day – even in the winter – is good medicine for their bodies and souls.
+Vitamin D from the sun can help in so many ways also!

 4. Balance Your Hormones

 There are whole books written about this, so I will not attempt to write one here.
 Unbalanced hormones can mess up all sorts of things, including your emotions.
-Here are some resources: Top 5 Tips for Balancing Hormones, The Truth About Recovering From Pregnancy, 9 Tips to Help Balance Hormones.
-And if you are pregnant or hoping to be pregnant soon, you may want to consider placenta encapsulation to balance those postpartum hormones.
-There.
-I said it.
+Here are some resources:

 5. Nourish Your Body